TwoPizza9621536/VideoLister/README.md

 This application is licensed under the BSD 3 Clause License.

 Additionally you are subjected under Google's and YouTube's ToS and Privacy Policy for APIs and Services.
-The libraries are under the Apache Version 2.0 license.
+The libraries and snippets are under the Apache Version 2.0 license.

 Newtonsoft.Json is licensed under the MIT License.

+Eto.Forms is under the BSD 3-Clause License.

+GtkSharp is under the LGPLv2 license.

 See the `LICENSE` file for the licenses.